twizzler-operating-system/rfcs/text/0012-random.md

 ### Out of Scope

 - Eventually we should support more sources of randomness.
-At this point however we can start with an insecure timing-jitter based approach.
+At this point however we can start with an imperfect cpu jitter timing based approach with the possible addition of timing OS interrupts.

 # Future possibilities